AntonClaesson/AnatomyViewerAR/README.md

 # Installation notes

-You probably have to install [the Sceneform plugin for Android Studio](https://developers.google.com/sceneform/develop/getting-started#import-sceneform-plugin) (v.15 or below, v.16 introduced big changes which might break the project)
+You probably have to install [the Google Sceneform Tools plugin for Android Studio](https://developers.google.com/sceneform/develop/getting-started#import-sceneform-plugin) in order to build the project.